 Wallpapering is certainly a decor idea that will significantly change any room in the most wonderful of ways.
 As one TSLL reader describes it, wallpaper gives the room and therefore the home “a personal, friendly hug” (thank you Sheryl M.!).
 I look forward to bringing more wallpaper into my home, and after completing this room, I am even more confident I can indeed do it by myself.

-~Check out this post for detailed tips on how to wallpaper, complete with a list of supplies.
+~Check out this post for detailed tips on how to wallpaper by yourself, complete with a list of supplies.

 The room is about 7 x 8 feet square, not that large, but with two doors, and two large windows, and a nine foot ceiling, it had the potential of appearing larger than it was.